MatyasGodula/b3b36prg-sem/README.txt

 Before running the program you will need to create the pipes which the programs use to communicate between each other, using the create_pipes.sh script the program is given in a cleaned non-compiled state, both prgsem and comp_module have their own separate makefiles.
 The reference main app works with the custom comp_module, and vice versa.

+There are citation in the parts of the code inspired by prof. Faigl's tutorials